Keep up to date

 Steering Wheel / Gear Stick

-A classic black Triumph steering wheel is fitted.
-The original steering wheel is in great condition, consistent with the car’s mileage, and the black gearstick also presents well.
-For a closer look, check out the image gallery for further details.
+A classic black Triumph steering wheel is fitted and is in great condition, consistent with the car’s history, and the black gear stick also presents well.

 Mechanics